travelmarx/scrapbook101/docs/code-discussion.md

 ## Searching

-The search functionality implemented in {{site.sn}} allows for searching titles for a contained string fragment.
-In the `ItemController.cs` file the `SearchAsync` method includes the line using [LINQ][linq]:
+The search functionality implemented in {{site.sn}} allows searching titles for a string fragment.
+The code to do this is in the `ItemController.cs` file's `SearchAsync` method, which uses [LINQ][linq]:

 ```C#
 var items = await DocumentDBRepository<Item>.GetItemsAsync(